-This program is 95 credit hours, which includes a DNP project and 1,065 clinical hours.
+This program is 102 credit hours, which includes a DNP project and clinical/lab/simulation hours.

 - You can complete the program in 5 years, attending part-time (fewer than 9 credits per term).

 - This is a hybrid (partially face-to-face and online) delivery.
-You will attend one day per week (Thursdays) on campus in Greeley.
+You will attend one day per week (Thursdays) in person.
+Most courses are delivered in Greeley on the UNC campus.
+Some courses will be at our Loveland Center at Centerra.
 Additional face-to-face hours are required for your scheduled clinical and practicum work.